Berkley Cox

-Berkley Cox (born 3 May 1935) was an Australian rules footballer who played for Carlton in the Victorian Football League (VFL).
+Berkley James Cox (3 May 1934 – 13 May 2024) was an Australian rules footballer who played for Carlton in the Victorian Football League (VFL).

-Cox was an established player at City-South in Tasmania by the time he was lured to the mainland by Carlton.
+Cox was an established player at City-South in the Northern Tasmanian Football Association (NTFA) when he was lured to the mainland by Carlton.
 He appeared as a centreman in their 1962 VFL Grand Final loss to Essendon and kicked 17 goals the following season.
 Cox represented Tasmania at the 1966 Hobart Carnival.

-He was inducted into the Tasmanian Football Hall of Fame in 2005.
+Cox was inducted into the Tasmanian Football Hall of Fame in 2005.
+He died on 13 May 2024 at the age of 90.